angstwad/docker.ubuntu/README.md

 and it will provision them by applying this role with Ansible.

 Requires `ansible-playbook` to be in the path.

+**Travis CI**

+The Travis CI build runs the same tests as vagrant, but in docker containers

 License
 -------